Invtron-DAO/DAO-Contract/README.md

 #### **voteOnFundingByUser**

 * **Purpose:** Called by any INV token holder to vote on an Active funding request.
-The vote weight adds the caller's own voting power and any voting power delegated to them, each derived from `(token balance × token price) / 200` using the latest price feed.
-Only 0.5% of this USD value counts toward the request, and it is capped at 10% of the funding goal.
+The vote weight adds the caller's own voting power and any voting power delegated to them.
+Each component is computed from a snapshot using `getPastVotes` and the latest price as 0.5% of the USD value of that voting power, capped at 10% of the request amount.
 * **Inputs:**
   * id (uint256): The unique ID of the funding request.
   * inFavor (bool): true for YES, false for NO.